phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 The `next` pointer only moves in a single direction and thus never hands out the same memory region twice.
 When it reaches the end of the heap, no more memory can be allocated, resulting in an out-of-memory error on the next allocation.

-A bump allocator is often implemented with an allocation counter, which is inreased by 1 on each `alloc` call and decreased by 1 on each `dealloc` call.
+A bump allocator is often implemented with an allocation counter, which is increased by 1 on each `alloc` call and decreased by 1 on each `dealloc` call.
 When the allocation counter reaches zero it means that all allocations on the heap were deallocated.
 In this case, the `next` pointer can be reset to the start address of the heap, so that the complete heap memory is available to allocations again.

 ### Implementation